SDB:Live USB stick

 su -, not using

-Multiple iso images from multiple distributions can be added to the USB device, boot menu will offer a choice of distribution to boot from.
+Multiple iso images from multiple distributions can be added to the USB device with vfat partition when not using "isohybrid" option, boot menu will offer a choice of distribution to boot from.
 Scripts does not format or remove data from the device.

 Using commandline tools

 Download the installation image of your choice from http://software.opensuse.org/.

 Verify the integrity of a downloaded image:

 $ wget http://download.opensuse.org/distribution/13.2/iso/openSUSE-13.2-GNOME-Live-x86_64.iso.asc